Five Nights at Freddy’s order: How to play the horror game series in release and chronological order

 - Freddy in Space 3: Chica in Space (2023)

-With 2023 shaping up to be the biggest year for Five Nights at Freddy’s in recent memory, the franchise is releasing a new main installment by the end of the year with Five Nights at Freddy’s: Help Wanted 2.
-It is currently unclear when exactly in the timeline this game takes place, but has been referred to in announcements as a direct sequel to the original Help Wanted.
-The game’s teaser trailer features a return to the Sister Location location environment, complete with the frightening animatronic Ballora, the evil ballerina robot.
+2023 was perhaps the biggest year for Five Nights at Freddy’s in recent memory, and the franchise released a new main installment at the end of the year with Five Nights at Freddy’s: Help Wanted 2.
+It is a direct sequel to the original Help Wanted, and features a return to the Sister Location location environment, complete with the frightening animatronic Ballora, the evil ballerina robot.

 Across its first nine years, the Five Nights at Freddy’s franchise has released 15 games, including the spinoff titles, and doesn’t appear to be slowing down any time soon.
 A new movie is sure to bring in even more players to the games, curious about the point-and-click source material that launched the franchise in the first place.
 Five Nights at Freddy’s is a gaming gateway into horror and, with its combination of ‘80s/’90s nostalgia, memorable enemy designs, and effective jump scares, Freddy Fazbear is here to stay.